ricardomokhtari/Data-Science-Projects/README.md

 # Data-Science-Projects

-Collections of Kaggle datasets that I've analysed using different techniques.
-In each folder the analysis.ipynb contains the analysis, the datasets can also be found in each folder.
+A collection of Kaggle datasets that I've analysed using different techniques.
+Each folder contains the dataset and an analysis.ipynb file which contains the analysis.

+## 1) Predicting US House Prices

+* I built and trained a regression model to predict the sale price (conitnuous value) of US homes based on many input features

+* I compared several different regressors (SVR, Random Forest, DTR, XGBoost) and found that XGBoost achieved the best performance

+* My model achieved an Root Mean Squared Error (RMSE) of 0.14, placing my predictions in the top half of all Kaggle submissions for this task

+___

-## 1) Predicting Movie Quality (IMDB-5000 Dataset)
+## 2) Predicting Movie Quality (IMDB-5000 Dataset)

-* This is a classification task in which we build and train a model to classify if a movie is terrible, bad, good or excellent based on many inputs.
+* This is a classification task in which I built and trained a model to classify if a movie is terrible, bad, good or excellent based on many input features.

-* We built and trained several models (Naive Bayes, K-nearest neighbours, support vector machine, random forest regression and neural network) evaluated each via 10-fold cross validation.
+* I compared several classification models (Naive Bayes, K-nearest neighbours, support vector machine, random forest regression and neural network) and evaluated each via 10-fold cross validation.

 * The best performaing model was the random forest regression model, with an average accuracy of 67%.